 Well, that did happen.
 But to be fair, the band probably would have fallen apart eventually.
 There were too many clashing ideologies, too many conflicting lifestyles, and not every member of the band shared the same vision or level of commitment.
 I was also not as mature of a person at the time, for my part in this.

 If I sound bitter, it’s because, well, I am a bit.
 I do choose to take with me the positives of course: the band introduced me to my best and most loyal friend in the entire world.
 It honed and refined my musical skill, especially with regards to playing alongside others.
 It did give me a few chances to play a live show, which, if you have never experienced it, it truly is a special thing.

-So here I am, using Ethereal Downfall as an expression of my thoughts and feelings in musical form.
-I also look at it as my opportunity to fulfill the vision which Frostfell originally stood for.
+So here I am, using this blog as an expression of my thoughts and feelings.
+I also look at it as my opportunity to fulfill the vision which Frostfell originally stood for, before it was corrupted.

 On the extremely remote chance that anyone reading this actually knows any other members of the now-defunct band in person or by correspondence, there is no doubt that you have probably heard a different story.
 However, anyone who knows me or has been following my writings, knows that I am honest to a fault, and that you will get the true story from me, even if it doesn’t always portray me in the best light.